• Skip to primary navigation

 Filipino Barbecue Pork Skewers arranged on a rack on top of a baking sheet lined with aluminum foil.

-Filipino Pork Barbecue Skewers are best served with easy-to-make Java Rice and a side of Achara (Pickled Green Papaya) or vinegar dipping sauce.
+Serve your Pork Barbecue Skewers with Java Rice or Sinangag, and a side of Achara or spiced vinegar dipping sauce.

 Grilled Filipino pork skewers on a rack.